johncqr/BigMoodApi/README.md

 ```

 `GET /events`\
 Returns a list of all events.
-MUST add `email` query parameter.
-Can add optional `mood` parameter to filter moods.\
+MUST add `email: String` query parameter.
+Can add optional `mood: String` parameter to filter moods.
+Can add optional `date: String (format: YYYY-MM-DD)` to filter by day.\
 Response:
 ```
 {